About the IPCA Knowledge Basket

 Learn more about the origin story for the IPCA Knowledge Basket.

-The IPCA Knowledge Basket is maintained and cared for by the IPCA Innovation Program at MakeWay.
-This seeks to establish Indigenous protected and conserved areas across Canada to build capacity, mobilize knowledge and facilitate Indigenous-led conversation and stewardship initiatives.
-Strategic direction for the IPCA Knowledge Basket is provided by the Conservation through Reconciliation Partnership, including the two host organizations, the IISAAK OLAM Foundation and the Indigenous Leadership Initiative.
+Strategic direction for the IPCA Knowledge Basket is provided by the Conservation through Reconciliation Partnership, including its two host organizations, the IISAAK OLAM Foundation and the Indigenous Leadership Initiative

 Once you have created an IPCA Knowledge Basket account there are several different ways to start your learning journey:

-- Are you interested in audio-visual stories about Indigenous-led conservation?
-Consider starting with the Stories Page.
+• Are you interested in audio-visual stories about Indigenous-led conservation?
+Consider starting with the Stories page.

 Creating an Account